My name is Anna Fagre, and I'm a veterinarian (DVM, PhD, MPH) with specialty training in diagnostic microbiology and infectious disease epidemiology.

 Which samples can we leverage for minimally invasive biosurveillance?

-Check out some ways we've been answering these questions in some of the papers we've recently published.
+To learn more about how we've been approaching these questions, check out some of the papers we've recently published.